dmsweetser/AI-Builder/README.md

 MODEL_PATH: The path to the local language model.
 ENDPOINT: The Azure endpoint for the language model.
 MODEL_NAME: The name of the Azure language model.
+MODEL_CONTEXT: The context size for your local LLM.
 API_KEY: The API key for the Azure language model.
 GENERATE_BUT_DO_NOT_APPLY: Whether to only produce the changes and not apply them